hkyoxo/hkyoxo/README.md

 malay = ehh but still ok ^_^

-selective sharing fem!pav yume,,,, i love my gf <3 (i dont rlly block doubles pls dont be scared of me)

-#1 rufus shinra fan LALALA I LOVE MY DAD and i freaking love the turks SM,,,,
+#1 rufus shinra fan lalala i love my dad and i love the turks a lot too,,

 whoever keep on unfollowing me i will find all of you. slash threat.